imanghafoori1/laravel-MasterPass/README.md

      });

 }

 ```
+Here the `$user` variable is referring to the user which the credentials relates to.

+### How is allowed to use master password:

-or you may only allow admin users with special privileges to use the master password:
+Or you may only allow admin users with special privileges to use the master password:

+So first they have to log in and then use master password to to login into someone else's account.

 ```php